microcks/microcks.io/content/documentation/using/dynamic.md

 ![dynamic-resources](/images/dynamic-resources.png)

-Using dynamic Service/API in Microcks is thus a simple and super-fast mean of recording sample resources to illustrate what should be the future contract design!
+Using Direct API in Microcks is thus a simple and super-fast mean of recording sample resources to illustrate what should be the future contract design!

-## Querying dynamic mock resources
+### Querying dynamic mock resources

 Beyond the simple checking of created resources, those resources are also directly available through the endpoints corresponding to retrieval operations.
 As every resource recorded is identified using an `id` attribute, it s really easy to invoke the GET endpoint using this id like this: